-The STAR-FINDER is a concept of the U.S. Naval Oceanographic Office and graphically displays the altitude and azimuth of the 57 selected fixed stars of the Nautical Almanac.
+The STAR-FINDER is a concept of the U.S. Naval Oceanographic Office and graphically displays the altitude and azimuth of the 57 selected fixed stars of the Nautical Almanack.

-- Observing an unknown star between cloud snatches.
-Sextant height and approximate direction can be determined.
-Now it is possible to find the celestial coordinates and with them the name of the star to calculate a line of position.
+- For example, you can observe an unknown star between wisps of clouds.
+The sextant altitude and approximate direction are determined.
+Now it is possible to find celestial coordinates and celestial names to calculate the line of site.

 - 1 x double-sided base plate for northern and southern hemisphere

-- 9 x transparent height/azimuth panels for 10 latitude intervals
+- 9 x transparent altitude/azimuth panels for 10 latitude intervals

 - English user manual